ultralytics/ultralytics/docs/en/guides/distance-calculation.md

     - Mouse Right Click will delete all drawn points
     - Mouse Left Click can be used to draw points

+???+ warning "Distance is Estimate"

+        Distance is estimated and may not be entirely accurate, as we are using the 2-Dimensional data and lack information about the object's depth.

 ### Arguments `DistanceCalculation()`

 | `Name`             | `Type`  | `Default`       | Description                                               |